Harrison Nicholls / Curriculum Vitae

 September 2018 — July 2022

 Four-year integrated MPhys Physics programme completed with a 1st (final grade of 85%).
-Modules included: astrophysics, electromagnetism, analytical dynamics, thermodynamics, scientific programming, and extensive partnered lab work (experimental and computational).
-My dissertation project was published as Nicholls et al. (2023).
+Modules included: astrophysics, electromagnetism, analytical dynamics, thermodynamics, scientific programming, and extensive partnered lab work.
+My dissertation project was published in MNRAS as Nicholls et al. (2023).

 You can view a complete list of associated works on NASA/ADS here.